 Bridging the Gap Between Prescription and Patient

-Ensuring the antibiotics prescribed are delivered accurately, completely, and consistently: helping healthcare teams strengthen stewardship at the point of care.
+Helping to ensure that antibiotics are delivered accurately, completely and consistently: supporting healthcare teams to strengthen stewardship at the point of care.

 You have successfully logged out.